-All refurbished graphics cards are cleaned, tested, re-packed and are labeled as refurbished for sale.
-These graphics cards also come with some warranty which generally depends on the condition of the card and the manufacturing date.
+All refurbished graphics cards are cleaned, tested, re-packed, and then labeled as refurbished for sale.
+These graphics cards also come with a warranty which generally depends on the condition of the card and the manufacturing date.
 Some older generation graphics cards (with older GPU architecture) are also sold as refurbished products.
-These refurbished graphics cards are cheaper than brand new graphics cards and attract a lot of attention from the users who are on a serious budget.
-A refurbished graphics card may also be known as used graphics card in some cases.
+These refurbished graphics cards are cheaper than brand new graphics cards and attract a lot of attention from users who are on a serious budget.
+A refurbished graphics card may also be known as a used graphics card in some cases.

 Types of Refurbished Graphics Cards